Terkheda

-Famous part is Tatyachi Bhel a well known bhelwala in terkheda village if anyone visits to terkheda you must try once this bhel.
+Terkheda is known as "Shivkahsi" of Maharashtra as in this village there are so many Firecrackers factory are There.
+"Terkheda Tota" was very famous in the Year 2000.

-Terkheda have 6 schools named Ganesh Vidyalaya, Subodh Vidyamandir, Swami Vivekanand English Medium School, Parivartan School.
-And has One D.ed College also.
+Terkheda have schools named Z.P.Primary School, Z.P.
+Kanya School, Ganesh Vidyalaya, Subodh Vidyamandir, Swami Vivekanand English Medium School, Parivartan School,Nursing College And has One D.ed College also.

 All villagers celebrate Chaitri Utsav for the goddess Yedai at a temple which is situated 8 km away.
 Every year after Hanuman Jayanti, Yedai is worshiped for 4 days.

+The Pin code of Terkheda is 413525.

 Demographics

 In the 2001 Indian census, the village of Terkhead had 6,060 inhabitants, with 3,135 males (51.7%) and 2,925 females (48.3%), for a gender ratio of 933 females per thousand males.

 In the 2011 census, the population of Terkhead had decreased to 4,762 inhabitants.